Africa Journeys Escapes

 WHY?: For the astonishing abundance and diversity of birds in the world's largest inland delta, which drains huge portions of S Africa.
 A place to spot over 400 species including the African fish eagle, Malachite kingfisher, shoebill storks, hammerkopand, Pel's fishing owl, etc, etc.

-THE TOP WETLAND BIRDING HOLIDAY DESTINATIONS
+TOP PICKS: THE BEST WETLAND BIRDING HOLIDAY DESTINATIONS

 Without doubt wetlands are one of the most important bird habitats, used for breeding, feeding, shelter and as a stop-over spot along migratory routes and flyways.
 You'll find wetlands in our Big Destinations list too.